Books, Movies, and Chemistry

 - The Martian Virtual Book Club Resources

-Dive deeper into the science of The Martian with reading guides, Fermi calculations, and a your personalized Martian playlist.
+Dive deeper into the science of The Martian with reading guides, Fermi calculations, and a personalized Martian playlist.

 - The Martian: Book versus Movie